EMPOWER YOUR COMMUNITY WITH YOGA - SCHOLARSHIPS

 The Yoga Impact Charity's 200 Hour Yoga Teacher Training is designed especially for people interested in sharing inclusive, evidence based, trauma informed yoga.

 One of our core values is EMPOWERMENT.
-In line with this, we have awarded five scholarships to our 200 Hour Yoga Teacher Training programs in 2021 and will be offering additional scholarship opportunities in 2022.
+In line with this, we have awarded a number of full scholarships The 200 Hour Trauma Informed Yoga Teacher Training programs and will be awarding a full scholarship in 2023 to Body Mind Heart's 200 Hour Trauma Informed Yoga Teacher Training.

 THE BIJA YOGA